h00lig4n/argocd-envsubst/README.md

 This ArgoCD ConfigManagementPlugin has two functions:
 1. Replacing environment variables in kubernetes yaml manifest files.
-2. Reading in external manifest yaml (yaml/yml) files to be synchonized with an application.
+2. Reading in external manifest yaml files to be synchonized with an application.

 It will run on ArgoCD Application sync.

 ## Configuration
+Container image is built for linux/amd64 and linux/arm64.
+It has only been tested on arm64.
-This plugin will run on all yaml files (note I forgot to add .yml) in an ArgoCD Application as Discovery is used.
+This plugin will run on all yaml files (even yml).
+It will run for all applications as ArgoCD Application as Discovery is used.
-It will also search for a file called external_source.json.
+It will also search for a file called external_sources.json which should contain an array of URLs to remote yaml manifests.

 ### Variable Definition
 It replaces environment variables in the form '$VARIABLE' or '${VARIABLE}' with the value from the matching environment variable.